peterdesmet/traffic-signs-hansbeke/README.md

 ## Description

 This geospatial dataset contains all traffic signs of [Hansbeke](https://en.wikipedia.org/wiki/Nevele), a small village in the municipality of Nevele, Belgium.
-I [originally recorded these in CartoDB](http://cdb.io/15m1c5z), by using Google Street View and walking around.
+I recorded these by using Google Street View and walking around.

 ## Rationale